 Why You Should Remove Hair Dye From Your Skin

 Besides not looking great, there's a good reason why you don’t want to leave hair dye on your skin for too long.
-“You want to make sure you remove all dye from the skin before you shampoo because the pH balance are on the alkaline side (the same as skin), and if the formula hits the dye that’s on the skin, it will set the color stain,” says Colombini.
-Chemistry aside, what he means is that you’ll have a much harder time getting it out of your skin the longer you wait..
+“You want to make sure you remove all dye from the skin before you shampoo because the pH balance is typically on the alkaline side (the same as skin), and if the formula hits the dye that’s on the skin, it will set the color stain,” says Colombini.
+Translation: you’ll have a much harder time getting it out of your skin the longer you wait.

 When it comes to removing the dye pre-shampoo, “erasing the proof is a lot easier than you might think,” says Colombini.
 After your hair-processing time is finished and before you rinse out, you can actually remove the dye on the skin with dye that’s on your hair because “color removes color.”
-If you’re unsure about removing dye with, well, more dye, Colombini suggests the Q-tip method.
-“If you rub too hard, it could potentially work the color further into the skin, so you want to rub the color off with a dry Q-Tip it lightly in circular motions.”
+Using a glove, apply a small amount of leftover dye on the stains and lightly rub.
 After you’ve done this, grab the corner of a soft towel and wipe the remaining color off in the direction toward the hair and away from the face.
 “You can finish this off with a damp corner of another towel and continue to wipe the color off until it’s completely gone,” he adds.

 How to Avoid Getting Hair Dye on Your Skin in the First Place